mdenet-education-competition-2023/mdenet-education-competition-2023-euanChalmers02/Worksheet.md

 ## Learning Outcomes:
-* Understand XMI format and how it relates to the renderings of a model
+* Understand the XMI format and how it relates to the renderings of a model
 * Introduction to EVL (Epsilon Validation Language)
 * Introduction to UML Model Heuristics